ALOE: Action-Level Off-Policy Evaluation for Vision-Language-Action Model Post-Training: Introduction

 \section{Introduction}

 Vision-language-action (VLA) models have emerged as a promising paradigm for robotic manipulation, enabling policies to condition actions on both real-world visual observations and natural language instructions~\cite{agibotworldcontributors2025agibotworldcolosseolargescale,pi0,pi05,yang2025magma,zhao2025cot,lin2024vila,szot2025multimodal,li2024manipllm}.
 Recent progress has shown that combining imitation learning with reinforcement learning (RL) can substantially improve task performance beyond supervised learning~\cite{recap,rldg,janny2025reasoning,hoeller2024anymal}.
-A key factor behind these improvements is the value function, which evaluates action quality and provides optimization signals for VLA policies.
-Value functions play a central role in RL by reducing variance and improving sample efficiency~\cite{sutton1998reinforcement,TD}.
-However, accurately estimating value functions in real-world VLA systems remains particularly challenging~\cite{recap,ma2024generative}.
-Unlike training on simulation, real-world RL for VLA systems faces practical constraints such as data scarcity, partial observation on real-world dynamics, and limited environment parallelism.
-These factors make large-scale data collection costly and slow down RL iteration for policy convergence.
-Moreover, real-world VLA datasets typically consist of a heterogeneous mixture of sources, including rollouts from online deployment, corrective interventions from human operators in response to errors or unsafe behaviors, and historical data from earlier policies or pre-collected demonstrations.
-In such settings, value estimation for current VLA policy is inherently an off-policy problem, but it can suffer from error accumulation due to distributional uncertainty \cite{kumar2019stabilizing,deadlytriad}, leading to biased estimates and unstable learning dynamics.
-To maintain stability for high-capacity VLA systems, prior work often adopts conservative learning strategies based on on-policy value estimation~\cite{recap,awr}.
-Some compromise approaches such as AWR and RECAP~\cite{awr,recap} relax strict on-policy requirements.
-In these methods, the learned value function is not intended to directly evaluate the current policy being optimized.
-Instead, it estimates the expected return of an implicit policy induced by training data from multiple sources.
-As a result, the value function may not correspond to any single executable policy, but rather reflects the average behavior distribution on which it is trained and is used to guide current policy behavior.
+A key factor behind these improvements is the value function, which evaluates behavior quality and provides optimization signals for VLA policies.
+However, accurately estimating value functions in real-world VLA systems remains particularly challenging~\cite{recap,Ma2025GVL}.
+Because real-world interaction is costly, VLA RL must reuse heterogeneous replay data, turning policy evaluation into an off-policy problem.
+Naively applying off-policy value learning can suffer from error accumulation under distributional uncertainty~\cite{kumar2019stabilizing,deadlytriad}.
+To preserve stability for high-capacity VLA systems, prior real-world methods often use conservative on-policy or state-value style evaluation~\cite{recap,awr}.
+These approaches can be robust, but the learned value function often reflects an implicit mixture behavior distribution rather than directly evaluating the current policy's individual actions.
+While this conservative design improves training stability, it relies on a strong assumption: the behavior distribution of the evolving policy remains close to the mixture distribution represented in replay.
+This assumption is fragile when human interventions, policy updates, and environment variability continuously shift the data distribution.
+If the current VLA policy learns new recovery behaviors that were absent from historical data, a coarse state-value or progress-style critic may underestimate these actions and provide misleading optimization signals.
+This induces a trade-off between stability and learning efficiency in real-world VLA training, motivating the following question: